-The SPHERE ETCs return a realistic estimation of the detection limit.
+It returns a realistic estimation of the detection limit.
 This limit is expressed as the achievable image contrast as a function of separation from the central star.
 It covers the various observing modes, filters and coronagraph set-ups.

 When applying for telescope time, please remember to add the observational overheads as detailed in Section 8.